developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-admin.md

 Dremio does not refresh the data that external Reflections are mapped to.

-## Types of Reflection Refresh[​](#types-of-reflection-refresh "Direct link to Types of Reflection Refresh")
+## Types of Reflection Refresh

 How Reflections are refreshed depend on the format of the base table.

-### Apache Iceberg Tables, Filesystem Sources, AWS Glue Sources, and Hive Sources[​](#apache-iceberg-tables-filesystem-sources-aws-glue-sources-and-hive-sources "Direct link to Apache Iceberg Tables, Filesystem Sources, AWS Glue Sources, and Hive Sources")
+### Apache Iceberg Tables, Filesystem Sources, AWS Glue Sources, and Hive Sources

 There are two methods that can be used to refresh Reflections that are defined either on Iceberg tables or on these types of datasets in filesystem, AWS Glue, and Hive sources: